The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 Information we may collect from or about you

 We collect personal data from you which you volunteer when you provide such personal data to us, or via our services with which you interact.
 We may also be given other personal data relating to you by other persons.
-These could include, if a booking is made for you by another person, who may be a family member or travelling companion, or a booking agent or other intermediary, working for you or, where you are travelling on business, your employer or other third party on your behalf.
+These could include, if a booking is made for you by another person, who may be a family member or travelling companion, or a booking agent or other intermediary, working for you or, where you are travelling on business, your employer, or other third-party books on your behalf.
 We may also obtain such other personal data about you as may be provided to us in the course of our legitimate business activities.

 We may also process other data, which is not personal data.
 In general, we do not collect special category/sensitive personal data from or about you.
 We will, however, collect personal data volunteered by or about you relating to disabilities, allergies or medical or other dietary requirements, in order to address your needs.
 We may also need to process such information in the event of an accident or a medical or other emergency during your stay or your use of our other facilities.